Research, Scholarly and Creative Activities

 Using the latest information, broad perspectives, and real-world thinking, this event is an opportunity for allied health professionals and the community to learn from each other to improve the quality of life and well-being for all through research and evidence-based practices.

-The Midwestern Conference on Professional Psychology (MCPP) is an annual conference hosted by the Department of Psychology.
-The conference has become known over the years as simply “The Owatonna Conference.”
-The goal of the conference is to promote the dissemination of empirically-oriented research from a variety of disciplines within the field of psychology.
+The Southern Minnesota Conference on Psychology is an annual conference hosted by the Department of Psychology at Minnesota State University, Mankato.
+The goal of the conference is to promote psychology and highlight student research from a variety of disciplines within the field of psychology.
 The conference is intended to involve a wide audience of students, faculty, and community professionals.

 Recognition/awards

-Distinguished Faculty Scholarship Recipients
+2025 Distinguished Faculty Scholarship Recipients